Compact star and compact star matter properties from a baryonic extended linear sigma model with explicit chiral symmetry breaking: Effects of hyperons on neutron star structure

 \section{Effects of hyperons on neutron star structure}

-After presenting the results of NS structures with three-flavor bELSM-\(\xi\), let's compare the present results with the past studies of three-flavor NS matter to see the implications of the current model.
+After presenting the results of NS structures with three-flavor bELSM-\(\xi\), we compare the present results with the past studies of three-flavor NS matter to explore the implications of the current model.
+Here, it should be clarified that the two-flavor case referred to in the comparisons below means the bELSM-\(\xi\) calculation of nuclear matter with hyperon emergence neglected, i.e., the same framework as the present work but without strange baryons.
+This is distinct from the previous bELSM studies in Refs.~\cite{Ma:2023eoz,Ma:2025llw}, which were constructed without the explicit symmetry breaking terms.
 Here, we take the widely discussed Walecka-type model as the benchmark.
 The details of the model and parameter choice are listed in Appendix~\ref{app:wal}.
 In the following, we make two comparisons.
-First, we compare our results with the TM1-H1, where the couplings of the \(\omega\) meson to hyperons and nucleons are almost identical, in order to see the difference between bELSM-\(\xi\) and Walecka-type models regardless of the breakings of SU(3) flavor symmetry.
-Secondly, the parameter set \(\sigma_{\pi N}\)-\(600^-K\), which gives the best NS structure in our framework, is compared with the Walecka-type models, TM1-H0.6 and parameterization $U_{\rm cut}(\sigma)$.
+First, we compare our results with the TM1 model with hyperon (TM1-H1), where the couplings of the \(\omega\) meson to hyperons and nucleons are almost identical, in order to see the difference between bELSM-\(\xi\) and Walecka-type models regardless of the breakings of SU(3) flavor symmetry.
+Second, the parameter set \(\sigma_{\pi N}\)-\(600^-K\), which gives the best NS structure in our framework, is compared with the Walecka-type models, TM1-H0.6, and parametrization $U_{\rm cut}(\sigma)$.

 The first comparison of the NS structures is shown in Fig.~\ref{fig:ns-wal}.
 For consistency, the NM properties and the hyperon coupling \(g_{\sigma \Lambda\Lambda}/g_{\sigma NN}\) are constrained to be similar in two models.
-It can be seen that the M-R relation of \(\sigma_{\pi N}\)-\(600^-\) is the most compact one, and favored by GW170817.
-The M-R relations of two-flavor and three-flavor NSs in our framework are almost similar, except for the suppressed maximum mass of three-flavor NSs.
+It can be seen that the M-R relation of \(\sigma_{\pi N}\)-\(600^-\) is the most compact one and favored by GW170817.
+The M-R relations of two- and three-flavor NSs in our framework are almost similar, except for the suppressed maximum mass of three-flavor NSs.
 The reason is that the hyperon emerges at a higher density in our framework, compared to the TM1-H1 set, and has fewer hyperons at high densities, resulting in less suppression on the maximum mass of NSs.
-In addition, in our framework, the maximum mass of \(\sigma_{\pi N}\)-\(600^-\) is a little bit smaller than the center value of \(2M_{\odot}\) NS observations.
+In addition, in our framework, the maximum mass of \(\sigma_{\pi N}\)-\(600^-\) is slightly smaller than the central value of \(2M_{\odot}\) NS observations.